robotframework/pygmentslexer/README.txt

 = Installation =

 {{{
-$ pip install Pygments
 $ pip install robotframeworklexer
 }}}

-If/when this lexer is bundled with Pygments, the second step will not be needed anymore.
+This will automatically install also Pygments if you do not already have it.
+If/when this lexer is bundled with Pygments, you only need to install Pygments.

 = Usage =